-A c-section is an operation to allow your baby to be born without going through the birth canal.
+A caesarean, or C-section, is an operation to allow your baby to be born without going through the birth canal.
 Instead, your baby is born through a cut in your abdomen.

-Because it is a form of intervention that involves major abdominal surgery, recovery after a c-section generally takes longer than after a vaginal birth.
+Because it involves major abdominal surgery, recovery after a C-section generally takes longer than after a vaginal birth.

 There are two kinds of caesarean sections:

 An emergency C-section takes place after you’ve gone into labour, while an elective C-section happens before labour has started.

 A 2017 survey by the Care Quality Commission found that 15% of women who gave birth in January 2017 had an emergency Csection, and 11% had a planned C-section.

 Your doctor may recommend that you have a caesarean section if they think that it is safer than a vaginal birth for either you or your baby.

 There are many different scenarios where you could be recommended a C-section and, unless it’s a hasty emergency, you should have the chance to talk through your circumstances and options before consenting to the surgery.

 Not all unplanned C-sections happen quickly - for example, you might have one if you are in labour for a long time but don’t seem to be getting closer to giving birth.